“All you have to do is write one true sentence. Write the truest sentence that you know.” – Ernest Hemingway

 Of course, part of the problem for me is I don’t drink at all.
 I’m scared to death of alcohol.
 (Long story.)
 But besides being scared of it, which I am, there’s also at least an equally large problem.
 I couldn’t possibly enjoy drinking because deep down, either in my soul or in my head, I would hear the words: You should be writing.

 Maybe other writers hear those words, too, when they’re drinking.
 Maybe that’s why they drink so much?
+Maybe they’re running from it?
 I can’t say.

 Some days, I feel proud of what I’ve achieved.
 I’ve put in a ton of work.
 I have, after all, written ten books.
 Some big-name authors don’t even do that.
 (Margaret Mitchell, Gone With the Wind.
 Only one book.)
 (J.D.
 Salinger, The Catcher In the Rye.
 Only one book.)